-Assessment: Students must write a proctored diagnostic essay before access to the course material is granted.
+Assessment: Students must write a proctored diagnostic essay before completing other assignments.
 The departmental essay rubric will be used to determine the extent of improvement that the students have gained during the semester.

-Required Textbook (print or ebook):
+Required Textbook (print or eBook):

-Langan, John.
+Langan, John, and Zoe Albright.
 College Writing Skills with Readings.
 11th ed., McGraw-Hill.
-Note: This textbook is required for dual-credit ENGL 1301 courses: